asiventsev/project2redmine/README.md

 resource_redmine_id_field: Text1
 </code></pre>

 That's all.
 The meaning of the parameters is clear from their names.
-Parameter `redmine_project_uuid` must be unique across the Redmine instance.
+Parameter `redmine_project_uuid` must correspond Redmine rules which you could find on in settings pages of any Redmine project.
+If an 'Unprocessable Entry' error occurs on project creation it is probably due to incorrect project uuid.

 If you want to connect your MSP project to existing Redmine project instead of creating new one, please do the following: